Can God Forgive Every Sin? What Judaism, Christianity, and Islam Teach

 Key takeaways

-• All three Abrahamic faiths affirm that God's capacity for forgiveness is vast and that sincere repentance is the key that unlocks it.
+• All three Abrahamic faiths affirm that God's forgiveness is extraordinarily broad and available to sincere seekers.

 FAQs